 - Launch MacCleaner Pro.

-- Go to the Speed up Mac tab from the sidebar.
+- Go to the Speed Up tab from the sidebar.

 - Preview and select the options for optimizing Mac speed.

-- Click the Speed up button and confirm running the selected tasks.
+- Click the Review and Speed Up button and confirm running the selected tasks.

 Also read the article How to improve a slow Mac and fix any possible issues.

 To sum up: How to prevent issues with macOS Big Sur